 In accordance with the Risk Appetite Statement of the NLB Group, the tolerance for liquidity risk is low.
-Therefore, the goal of the funding strategy is to ensure a sufficient, stable, and well-diversified funding base in the long term, and compliance with relevant regulatory frameworks.
+Therefore, the goal of the funding strategy is to ensure a sufficient, stable, and well-diversified funding base in the long term, as well as compliance with relevant regulatory frameworks.